Aliases for PDE6D Gene

 GeneCards Summary for PDE6D Gene

 PDE6D (Phosphodiesterase 6D) is a Protein Coding gene.
 Diseases associated with PDE6D include Joubert Syndrome 22 and Pde6d-Related Joubert Syndrome.
-Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
+Among its related pathways are Cargo trafficking to the periciliary membrane and Pyrimidine metabolism (KEGG).
 GO annotations related to this gene include Rab GTPase binding and GTPase inhibitor activity.

 UniProtKB/Swiss-Prot for PDE6D Gene